hackoregon/2019-backend-docker/README.md

 ## Features

 * Provide a base Django Rest Framework Application using Python 3+/Django2+
-* Include preconfiguration fo CORS headers and whitenoise for static asset hosting
+* Include pre-configuration for CORS headers and whitenoise for static asset hosting
 * Provide support to connecting to a PostgreSQL 11 and PostGIS/GeoDjango
 * Provide a Database Router for connecting to multiple DATABASES
-* Provide a standardized method for maintaining/updating core Hack Oregon AgPWIGSec
+* Provide a standardized method for maintaining/updating core Hack Oregon dependencies/settings
 * Published to Docker Hub through Travis CI/CD pipeline
+* Gunicorn server with configuration file

 ## Getting Started

-Hack Oregon Projects will make use of this image via the Dockerfile provided in the 2019-backend-cookiecutter-django repository and will generally not interact with this repo directly.
+Hack Oregon Projects will make use of this image via the Dockerfile provided in the [2019-backend-cookiecutter-django](https://github.com/hackoregon/2019-backend-cookiecutter-django) repository and will generally not interact with this repo directly.
 Full setup steps will be in the mentioned repo.

 ### For uses outside of Hack Oregon: